-Mustering enough courage to begin with, especially if you’re the type of person who is passive and doesn’t make the first move, is a good idea because you wouldn’t want to stand in front of the girl and realize you’ve blanked out on how and what to say.
+This is where you begin, especially if you’re the type of person who is passive and doesn’t make the first move.
+It is a good idea to prepare yourself mentally because you wouldn’t want to stand in front of the girl and realize you’ve blanked out on how and what to say.

 Confidence is the key to asking any girl out.
 If you reek of nervousness or low confidence, you will put the girl off right that instant and a low self confidence level reflects badly on your self esteem and personality, portraying you as somebody with a weak character.

-Encourage her to talk about herself.
+You need to encourage her to speak and share things with you.
 Ask her questions because that will show you’re interested in what she has to say.
 But be sure you aren’t too probing and personal with your questions.

 Ask her out

 Pop the question only after you’re sure she has been interested in you all along.
 Make sure you don’t come off too strong.
 Be gentle in your choice of words and the way you approach the topic.

 If you’re too upfront with the question, she may crawl back into her defensive shell and there is a chance you may spend the Valentine’s Day alone.
 Good luck!